MicaelaLV/front-end-interviews-practice/README.md

 # Front End Interviews Practice

-:star: Welcome to the Frontend Interview Playground :blush:
+:star: Welcome to my Frontend Interview Playground :blush:

-In this readme file :point_down: you'll find all the questions that I wanted to practice on and in the files there are some of my :exclamation: spoiler answers.
+:point_down: In this readme file you'll find all the questions that I wanted to practice on and in the files there are some of my

+:exclamation: spoiler :exclamation: answers.

 Soooo...
-Let's practice and land the job folks! :boom:
+Let's practice and land the job folks! :boom: :boom: :boom:

 ---